christophercelaya/gpt-saas-subscription/install-script.md

 npm -v
 python -v

+# update url in Login.js & config.js if deploying live
 # Make sure you run the following if you get any errors.
 nvm use v14.20.6
 # nvm use v14.17.6